CarVac/MeleeConchRuleset/ruleset.md

 Generally, any layout of Inputs is permitted.

-Aside from CADI, Inputs must not share actuators in a way that makes it impossible to actuate one without actuating another.
+Aside from Combined Analog Digital Inputs (CADI), Inputs must not share actuators in a way that makes it difficult or impossible to actuate one without actuating another.

 Inputs must not have two separate actuators that produce the same output.
 For example, you may not tie a string to an analog stick in order to move it using a different finger.